The Energy Crisis Is Diffusing into Grain Markets

 Wheat peaked near 1300 in 2022 following the Russian invasion of Ukraine, then spent the next three years in a grinding downtrend.

-Price is currently sitting around 606, having recently broken out of a descending wedge formation, a pattern that typically precedes a trend reversal.
 The next major resistance sits at 750.
 A clean break above that level opens the door back toward the 1000 range and potentially a full retest of the 2022 highs above 1300.

 Corn futures are trading around 467, above a long-term upward trendline that dates back decades.
 The pattern is constructive.
 Next major resistance is around 700.
 Above that, the 2022 highs near 850 come back into play.

 Both charts need a catalyst to break through current resistance.
 The fertiliser supply shock may be that catalyst.
-If the fundamental thesis plays out over the coming months, the technical setup is already in place to support a significant move higher in both markets.

 How to express the thesis